SteeltoeOSS/Documentation/docs/7-management/15-%2ftracing.md

 Refer to the [HTTP Access ASP.NET Core](#http-access-asp-net-core) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

-To add the Trace actuator to the service container, use the `AddTraceActuator()` extension method from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Trace/EndpointServiceCollectionExtensions.cs).
+To add the Trace actuator to the service container, use the `AddTraceActuator()` extension method from `EndpointServiceCollectionExtensions`.

-To add the Trace actuator middleware to the ASP.NET Core pipeline, use the `UseTraceActuator()` extension method from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Trace/EndpointApplicationBuilderExtensions.cs).
+To add the Trace actuator middleware to the ASP.NET Core pipeline, use the `UseTraceActuator()` extension method from `EndpointApplicationBuilderExtensions`.

 ##### ASP.NET 4.x App

-Refer to the [HTTP Access ASP.NET 4.x](#http-access-asp-net-4-x) section below to see the overall steps required to enable HTTP access to endpoints in a 4.x application.

-To add the Trace actuator endpoint, use the `UseTraceActuator()` method from [ActuatorConfigurator](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointWeb/ActuatorConfigurator.cs).
+To add the Trace actuator endpoint, use the `UseTraceActuator()` method from `ActuatorConfigurator`.

 ##### ASP.NET OWIN App

-Refer to the [HTTP Access ASP.NET OWIN](#http-access-asp-net-owin) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET 4.x OWIN application.

-To add the Trace actuator middleware to the ASP.NET OWIN pipeline, use the `UseTraceActuator()` extension method from [TraceEndpointAppBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointOwin/Trace/TraceEndpointAppBuilderExtensions.cs).
+To add the Trace actuator middleware to the ASP.NET OWIN pipeline, use the `UseTraceActuator()` extension method from `TraceEndpointAppBuilderExtensions`.